SEN Assist for Professionals

 The child will learn to complete the 6 activities independently

-on the computer and the work system at the side will show how
+on the computer and the work system at the side will show how many

-to be quick to avoid frustration.
+quick to avoid frustration.

-Using SEN Assist children can learn to use the
+Using SEN Assist children can learn to use the computer

-computer as a tool rather than just a leisure activity.
+as a tool rather than just a leisure activity.

-" The SEN Assist software has offered a way of accessing
+" The SEN Assist software has offered a way of accessing young

-young people who have found traditional interventions un-stimulating.
+people who have found traditional interventions un-stimulating.

 It has allowed the teachers working in our lower ability, largely